 This is the area where vets can struggle.
-And, unfortunately, a lot of hiring managers either don’t know that or don’t have time to try and decipher your background.
-That’s your job, to make your resume clear and relatable for them, just as you must do during interviews later!
+And, unfortunately, a lot of hiring managers either don’t know that or don’t have time to try to decipher your background.
+It’s your job to make your resume clear and relatable for them, just as you must do during interviews later.

-The JST is a powerful translation tool, similar to the O*Net Military Crosswalk, an online platform dedicated to explaining occupational data.
+The JST is a powerful translation tool, similar to the O*Net Military Crosswalk, which is an online platform dedicated to explaining occupational data.
 But the JST does so much more.
 Designed to be a multipurpose tool, the JST is not only great for resume building, but it’s also meant to get you some free college credit, too.

 Through a contract with the Department of Defense, the JST has been approved by the American Council on Education (ACE) as proof of military training and occupational experience.
 ACE works closely with the Defense Activity for Non-Traditional Education Support (DANTES) to “conduct and facilitate academic reviews of military courses and occupations.”

-In fact, ACE goes a step further by making recommendations to colleges.
-These recommendations are on how many credits such items should be granted.
-Of course, it is up to the school and the application program as to whether or not they can accept the transfer.
+In fact, ACE goes a step further by making recommendations to colleges on how many credits such items should be granted.
+Of course, it is up to the school as to whether or not they can accept the transfer.
 But to date 2,300 colleges and universities do accept the JST as a valid transcript of existing academic experiences.

 Getting the JST